 In this Article

-You’ve been breastfeeding your baby for a while and are now considering notching things up with a little coconut water goodness.
-If so, you’ve come to the right place.
+If you’ve been breastfeeding your baby for a while and are considering mixing things up with a little coconut water goodness, you’ve come to the right place.
 In this article, we’ll be covering the benefits of coconut water for babies, instructions for feeding, and when you can start giving your little one healthy samplings of coconut water.

 Is Coconut Water Good for Babies?

-Coconut water contains a compound called monolaurin which enables the immune system of the baby to fight against diseases, protect babies from cold and flu, and even combat infections.
-One of the highly recommended foods amongst babies and nursing mothers, coconut water is a wonder tonic that provides a burst of energy to your baby and even supplies them with vital lauric acid content.
-It’s the next best food or an alternative to complete nutrition besides breast milk.
+Coconut water contains a compound called monolaurin, which enables the immune system of the baby to fight against diseases, protect babies from cold and flu, and even combat infections.
+A highly recommended food amongst babies and nursing mothers, coconut water is a wonder tonic that provides a burst of energy to your baby and even supplies him/her with vital lauric acid content.
+It’s the next best food after breast milk.
 Period.

 Nutrients Available in Coconut Water